 Overview of neighbourhood based groups and organisations

 Here you will find descriptions of the different types of neighbourhood and place-based organisations that exist in the borough.
-A list of community centres and venues can be found in our A-Z area.
+We have an interactive map of community centres and venues.

 Parish councils are the most local tier of government.
 They represent the local community, and often provide services within their wards.
 There are around 10,000 parish and town councils in England and Wales.
 Cheltenham has 5 parish councils, and the rest of the borough is un-parished.
 Each council meets monthly and meetings are open to the public, although some items may be classed confidential and not detailed on the agendas, in which case public will be asked to leave temporarily.
 There is usually a slot in the agenda in which members of the public can ask questions or raise issues.